 Hyperlink Overlay

-A clickable link added to a live video (where supported) that leads to external content, product pages, or forms.
-Common in webinars and shoppable streams.
+A clickable link added to a live video (where supported) that leads to external content, product pages, or forms is common in webinars and shoppable streams.

 Highlight Reel